Current volunteers can access the Citizen Science Portal here:

 Learn more about the frogs of Winnebago County with these Quizlets!

 Learn more about the project and its findings here.

 Plants | Project Budburst

 Plants are fantastic indicators of environmental quality and are easy to observe.
 Project Budburst uses plants to answer important ecological questions by observing the timing of plant life cycle events, also known as phenophases.
-Citizen Scientists participating in this project may participate in two ways: observing plants across several phenophases or making one-time observations of plants they see in the field.
-Both approaches collect valuable scientific data that inform conservation decisions and give Citizen Scientists the opportunity to pick a protocol that suits them best.
+Citizen Scientists participating in this project may do so in two ways: observing plants across several phenophases or making one-time observations of plants they see in the field.
+Both approaches collect valuable scientific data that inform conservation decisions.
 If you enjoy being outside, can tell the difference from a leaf and a bud, and want a low-stress way to contribute to the field of ecology, this may be the project for you!

 Learn more about plants in Winnebago County with these Quizlets!